Refine search

 Olivier Donnars / Le Pictorium

-In West Belfast, social housing in the Irish district of Les Falls.
+In West Belfast, in the British quarter of Shankill.
 In this northern Irish city, Brexit only revives the old wounds of the two communities, British and Irish, which continue to count their deaths in their respective neighbourhoods.

 The walls of Belfast